 - Edit your projects

 - Generate projects

 - Build schemes

 - Migrate Xcode projects

 Tuist is a command line tool (CLI) that aims to facilitate the generation, maintenance, and interaction with Xcode projects.
 It’s distributed as a binary, which you can easily install and use without having to depend on other tools to manage dependencies (like you would do if the tool was written in other programming languages such as Ruby, or Java).

 The first thing that we need to do to get started is installing the tool.
-There are two recommended ways of doing it: using Homebrew or running a script.
-In either way, you need to run the following commands in your terminal:
+To do so, you can run the following commands in your terminal:

 bash <(curl -Ls https://install.tuist.io)

 The process is relatively fast because we are actually not installing the tool.
 We are installing

 tuistenv (which gets renamed to